jjalcaraz-upct/inventory-control/README.md

 - [scripts/train_dqn_sac_nonblocking.py](scripts/train_dqn_sac_nonblocking.py): non-blocking variant that reports training progress based on persisted state files.

+The notebooks and scripts above show the expected workflow for creating, persisting, loading, and comparing agents.

 ## Persistence

 Registered RL agents are stored in `artifacts/sku_registry/`, while the corresponding trained models and their learning curves are stored in `artifacts/trained_models/`.